 How to Track Your Green Card Delivery

 Tracking your green card status will be essential for knowing when to expect your green card and whether or not it has experienced any delays.
-This will be especially useful since the USCIS green card delivery time can fluctuate quite dramatically on a case-by-case basis.
+This will be especially useful since USCIS green card delivery time can fluctuate quite dramatically on a case-by-case basis.

 The best way to track your green card delivery is through your USCIS online account, which has all the information regarding documents that are being mailed to you.
-Once the USCIS has mailed your green card, you will have access to a USPS tracking number on your USCIS account, which you can use to track its progress.
+Once USCIS has mailed your green card, you will have access to a USPS tracking number on your USCIS account, which you can use to track its progress.

 What to Do If Your Green Card Is Lost, Stolen, or Never Arrives